Skip to content

 126. Implementation of commitment to minimise inorganic fertiliser use?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports figures for fertiliser and herbicide usage which shows that fertiliser use increased in some locations between 2020 and 2021 and reduced in others.
+The company reports figures for fertiliser and herbicide usage which shows that fertiliser use increased in some locations between 2021 and 2022 and reduced in others.
+Additionally, the company also reports using oil palm trunks and fronds that remain after replanting and pruning as organic fertiliser and states that decanter solids and boiler ash are recycled as organic fertiliser at its plantations.

 • Y